GitHubonline1396529/callout2latex/README.md

 Here are a few things to note about this filter script[^3]:

 1. Currently, ordered lists (`enumerate`) and unordered lists (`itemize`) are not supported within callout blocks.
-2. Every single line in the callout block will be converted into one paragraph in LaTeX.
+2. Every single line in the callout block will be converted into one paragraph in \LaTeX\.

 > [!WARNING]
 > **DO NOT USE SPACE AFTER THE TYPE LABEL.**
 >
-> Leaving a space (or any other blank character) after the callout block type label `[!TYPE]` may cause unwanted and unexpected LaTeX formatting.
+> Leaving a space (or any other blank character) after the callout block type label `[!TYPE]` may cause unwanted and unexpected \LaTeX\ formatting.
 For example:
 >
 > ```markdown {.numberLines}
 > > [!NOTE]